Skip to content

 Do listening games actually improve reading?

 Yes, indirectly.
 Reading depends on auditory processing, and these games drill exactly that.
 Don’t expect a leap in two days.
-After about two weeks of nightly play in our home, our seven-year-old was catching multi-step instructions on the first try, which is the same skill teachers grade as “follows directions” on report cards.
+After a couple of weeks of nightly play, many school-age kids start catching multi-step instructions on the first try, which is the same skill teachers grade as “follows directions” on report cards.

 Can one parent and one child play these games?